lucasmerlin/egui_skia/README.md

 This is a drawing backend for [egui](https://github.com/emilk/egui) that uses [skia-safe](https://crates.io/crates/skia-safe).

+## State of egui_skia

+It works well but is quite outdated.
+I don't use egui_skia anymore, but I'm happy to review / merge PRs and release new versions (see https://github.com/lucasmerlin/egui_skia/pull/13).

 ## Usage

 Have a look at the metal or cpu examples to get started.